sergiusens/snappy-docs/reference/plugins/python3.md

     - build a python project that has a setup.py
     - install sources straight from pip

-This plugin uses the following plugin-specific keywords:
+### Plugin-specific keywords

     - requirements:
       (string)
-      path to a requirements.txt file
+      Path to a requirements.txt file
+    - constraints:
+      (string)
+      Path to a constraints file
+    - process-dependency-links:
+      (bool; default: false)
+      Enable the processing of dependency links.
     - python-packages:
       (list)
       A list of dependencies to get from PyPi